via Homebrew

-System information fetcher that displays hardware and OS details with customizable output formatting and logos
+System information tool that displays hardware and OS details with customizable ASCII art logos and module configuration

-Fastfetch is a system information fetcher that displays hardware and operating system details in a visually formatted output.
-Written primarily in C, it serves as an actively maintained alternative to neofetch with a focus on performance and customizability.
-The tool runs on Linux, macOS, Windows 8.1+, Android, FreeBSD, OpenBSD, NetBSD, DragonFly, Haiku, and SunOS platforms.
+Fastfetch is a system information tool that collects and displays hardware, software, and OS configuration details in a visually formatted output.
+Written in C with a focus on performance, it serves as a faster alternative to neofetch while supporting Linux, macOS, Windows 8.1+, Android, FreeBSD, OpenBSD, NetBSD, DragonFly, Haiku, and SunOS platforms.

 # via Homebrew